-This multidisciplinary resource contains full-text journal articles, trade journals and consumer publications from 27 of ProQuest's most highly used databases, with a variety of content types across over 160 subjects.
+This multidisciplinary resource contains full-text journal articles, trade journals and consumer publications from 47 of ProQuest's most highly used databases, with a variety of content types across over 160 subjects.
 Subject areas include the arts and humanities, business, health, medicine, science, the social sciences, and news.

-Information on the biological activities of small molecules.
-PubChem includes substance Information, compound structures, and BioActivity data in three primary databases, Pcsubstance, Pccompound, and PCBioAssay, respectively.
+Information on the biological activities of small molecules; includes substance Information, compound structures, and BioActivity data in three primary databases, Pcsubstance, Pccompound, and PCBioAssay, respectively.

-This website provides access to over 100,000 high resolution images ranging from ancient manuscripts, paintings, and etchings, to early photography and advertisements.
+Over 100,000 high resolution images ranging from ancient manuscripts, paintings, and etchings, to early photography and advertisements.
 The Biomedical Collection offers over 40,000 high-quality images related to disease, surgery, general healthcare, genetics, and neuroscience.